lassebe/lassebe.github.io/_posts/2019-04-27-getting-hired.md

 I did get some offers in the end though.
 They ended up varying wildly in terms of compensation (the highest salary was 53% higher than the lowest).
 I didn’t end up negotiating, which I think would make [patio11 unhappy](https://www.kalzumeus.com/2012/01/23/salary-negotiation/).
 But at that point I felt the offer was fair, and I honestly didn’t want to risk anything.
 Even though, I’m confident they would have handled it like professionals.
 It’s much easier to tell someone else to stick to their guns.

-If you’re in the same position I was in, I’d recommend checking out [this repo](https://github.com/poteto/hiring-without-whiteboards) for a list of companies that don’t use whiteboard style interviews.
+If you’re in a similar position, I’d recommend checking out [this repo](https://github.com/poteto/hiring-without-whiteboards) for a list of companies that don’t use whiteboard style interviews.
 I won’t talk too much about the interview process of the company I ended up going with.
 I don’t want to shill too much.
 But if you’re curious, I’m happy to talk about it.
 Suffice to say, it worked better for me.